NickTiny/Create-Bulk-Pose-Assets/README.md

 1. Select an armature
 2. Switch to Pose Mode
-3. Open the Drop Sheet, Navitgate to the Pose Library Panel on the Right.
+3. Open the Drop Sheet, Navitgate to the Pose Library Panel on the Right
-4. Find the "**Create Bulk Assets** menu.
+4. Find the "**Create Bulk Assets** menu
-5. Select the bone(s) in the 3D Viewpor
+5. Select the bone(s) in the 3D Viewport
 6. Enter a prefix in the text field
-7. Hit the **Create Bulk Pose Assets** to generate new assets.
+7. Hit the **Create Bulk Pose Assets** to generate new assets

 ![demo](https://user-images.githubusercontent.com/86638335/166613734-46a0db33-e06e-4826-8d51-bcd63471e7b5.gif)